System Design Space

 Time Value + Optionality

-Earlier cash flow is better, but design buys options for future behavior changes.
+Earlier results usually matter more, but good design buys room for safer future changes.

 Coupling and Cohesion

-High coupling makes large changes expensive, while strong cohesion reduces the touched surface area.
+High coupling makes broad changes expensive, while strong cohesion keeps the touched surface area smaller.

 Reversible vs Irreversible

-Structure changes are often reversible; behavior-side effects in production often are not.
+Structure changes are often reversible; production-side behavior consequences often are not.

 Practical adoption pattern